bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
 An example of a package that fits all these criteria is the React player package.
 Visit the packages GitHub URL at github.com/CookPete/react-player.
 You'll find that they react-player package has over 6,000 stars, about 115 contributors, and that it's regularly maintained.
-What is the meaning of the stars?
+What is the meaning of the stars?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s14-h.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->